SainsburyWellcomeCentre/sequences_neuropixel_preprocess/README.md

 ## 3. Video tracking
 - Create tracking files for each video
 - 1. notebook script creates `.sh` shell script files which can be executed on the cluster to perform deeplabcut tracking
-- 2. use DLC to create
+- 2. use DLC to create tracking files.
--

 #### Requirements:
 - [Deeplabcut](https://deeplabcut.github.io/DeepLabCut/README.html)
 - Refer to the `HPC_helpsheet` file for tips on running this step on a computing cluster.

-#### output
+#### Output
 - Tracking files (behavioural port and mouse head centre) for each video in the organised directory

 ---

 ## 4. Bpod processing
 - Notebook script takes the raw `.mat` ouput from bpod, processes this data and converts the values into a useful python readable format
+** to use this file, you will need to update the paths to the data

-#### output
+#### Output
 - processed behavioural data files which are stored in the organised data directory

 ---

-## 5. Spectral alignment / histology (Probe location)
+## 5. Probe location
 -  The aim of this step is the know where in the brain each kilsorted unit was located.
+The output of this step is used in the following alignment stage
 -  This can be done based on spectral analysis of the ephys data (what the signal looked like) or by looking at the probe trace in the brain (or both together)

+PROBE SPECTRAL ANALYSIS
-- PROBE SPECTRAL ANALYSIS: running the script provided should perform this analysis ** note: you may need multiple recordings across the entire length of the probe for this analysis to be useful.
+- running the script provided should perform this analysis ** note: you may need multiple recordings across the entire length of the probe for this analysis to be useful.

+HISTOLOGY
+- prepare tissue (perfusion)
+- image the full brain (serial section)
+- align the brain to the Allen atlas using [brainreg](https://github.com/MouseLand/Kilosort](https://brainglobe.info/documentation/brainreg/index.html)
+- trace the probe track using [brainreg segment](https://brainglobe.info/documentation/brainglobe-segmentation/index.html)
-- HISTOLOGY
+- save the output

+---

 ## 6. Data Alignment
+-  The aim of this step is to align the 3 datasets to the same timeframe
+-  The notebook script provided goes through different steps which produce output files in the organised directory ** to use this file, you will need to update the paths to the data

+#### Output
+- spike file dataframes with depth and brain region information
+- syncrhonisation files which align behaviour + ephys + video data
+- synchroniosation files which align ephys + video data for pre/post sleep periods

 ---